aspose-pdf/Aspose.PDF-Documentation/cpp/advanced-operations/working-with-images/search-and-get-images-from-pdf-document/_index.md

 ---
-title: Search and Get Images from PDF Document
+title: Search and Get Images from PDF Document using C++
 linktitle: Search and Get Images
 type: docs
 weight: 60